Satellite: First satellites

+France was the third country to launch a satellite on its own rocket.
+On 26 November 1965, the Astérix or A-1 (initially conceptualized as FR.2 or FR-2), was put into orbit by a Diamant A rocket launched from the CIEES site at Hammaguir, Algeria.
+With Astérix, France became the sixth country to have an artificial satellite.

+Later Satellite Development

 Early satellites were built to unique designs.
 With advancements in technology, multiple satellites began to be built on single model platforms called satellite buses.
 The first standardized satellite bus design was the HS-333 geosynchronous (GEO) communication satellite launched in 1972.
-Begun in 1997, FreeFlyer is a commercial off-the-shelf software application for satellite mission analysis, design, and operations.
+Beginning in 1997, FreeFlyer is a commercial off-the-shelf software application for satellite mission analysis, design, and operations.